 To find a thesis from the University of Leeds, you can:

 - Use the Search@Library advanced search to find a thesis by title or author

 - Search White Rose eTheses Online (WREO) for online theses from the Universities of Leeds, Sheffield and York.

 To request a print thesis, follow the in store - request here" link.
 Please allow at least 48 hours for the item to be retrieved from the Library store.
 You will receive an email to your University account when it is available.

 Theses cannot be taken out of the Library.
 If the thesis is only available in print format, you can request digitisation.
-Depending on the thesis, there may be a charge.
+There is a charge for digitisation of £40 per theses.